Satish Dua

 Lieutenant General Satish Dua, PVSM, UYSM, SM, VSM is a retired General Officer of Indian Army.
 He served as Chief of Integrated Defence Staff to the Chairman of the Chiefs of Staff Committee (CISC) of the Indian Armed Forces and the Former 15 Corps (XV Corps) in Kashmir.
 The General Officer was the Kashmir Corps Commander during the 'surgical strike' in September 2016.
 He was the Colonel of Jammu and Kashmir Light Infantry Regiment.

 Early life and education

-Dua has attended Higher Command Course at Army War College, Mhow; Defence Services Staff College, Wellington; and National Defence College, Delhi.
+Dua has attended Higher Command Course at Army War College, Mhow; Defence Services Staff College, Wellington; and National Defence College, Delhi..
+He also attended National Defence Academy and Indian Military Academy.

 Career

 Dua was commissioned into 8 Jammu and Kashmir Light Infantry (Siachen) in December 1979.
 He has held various command, staff and Instructor appointments during his career.
 He has commanded a battalion and a brigade in counter terrorism operations in Jammu and Kashmir and the XV Corps (Srinagar) (2015-2016).
 As a Major General in Assam Rifles he was involved in raising a new formation termed IGAR (East) in Northeast India.
 He has held various staff appointments including Colonel MS (Complaints) in Military Secretary Branch; Brigade Major of Kargil Brigade; Brigadier General Staff (Operations) of XVI Corps (Nagrota); Deputy Director General in Weapon Equipment Directorate; Additional Director General (Procurement) in Master General of Ordnance Branch.
 He has also served as a commando instructor and a Defence Attaché to Vietnam, Cambodia and Laos (2005-2008).
 He was Colonel of Jammu and Kashmir Light Infantry Regiment.

 Lieutenant General Satish Dua was the founding Member Secretary of Defence Planning Committee.

 As member of Defence Acquisition Council, he played a pivotal role in force modernisation & inter se prioritisation between Army, Navy & Air Force.
 He worked actively in the field of Humanitarian Assistance & Disaster Relief.
 As a member of National Crisis Management Group, coordinated the efforts of Army, Navy & Air Force in National Crises & Disaster situations.